Substance Use Disorder Studies

 • Communicate effectively with faculty, peers, clients, client family systems, health care professionals, community agencies and the judicial system.

-• Incorporate interpersonal skills and caring behaviors in interactions with faculty, peers, clients, client family systems, health care professionals, community agencies, the judicial system and employers.
+• Incorporate interpersonal skills and caring behaviors in interactions with faculty, peers, clients, client family systems, health care professionals, community agencies, the judicial system, and employers.

-Revised February 2023 (effective Summer 2023)
+Revised April 2026 (effective Summer 2026)

 Program planning is based on information available at the time of preparation.
 It is the student’s responsibility to meet with their LCC advisor.
 Consult the LCC catalog for LCC graduation requirements.